saguas/frappe_base_vat/README.md

 ![Selling-->Customer-->Make a new Cusmtomer](base_vat/public/images/vat.png)

-After install, this module provide a text box on the customer (Selling/Customer) to enter the vat number.
+After install, this module provide a text box on the customer (Selling/Customer) to enter the vat identification number.
 Just enter the vat (TIF) number.
 Optionally click Validate VAT button to quickly (client side and before save) check if the number is valid.
 Either way, the number will be checked on the server before save to database.